Report: Bruce Irvin has a $5.9 million cap number, which leaves just that much less for Jadeveon Clowney

 Conventional wisdom had been that the salary might be more in the $3-4 million range, which would have been in line with what Irvin made last year with Carolina, when he had a one-year contract that ended up having a $3.8 million cap hit.

 But Irvin had a career-high 8.5 sacks last season with the Panthers while playing 15 games, helping revive his market a bit, and the Seahawks know him well, with Irvin having played for Seattle from 2012-15 after being a first-round pick in 2012.
-Seattle also wanted to get a player it trusts to beef up the pass rush, especially with the uncertainty over Jadeveon Clowney — as is clear now, it was obvious at that point to the team that Clowney wasn’t being overly receptive to the team’s initial offer.
+Seattle also wanted to get a player it trusts to beef up the pass rush, especially with the uncertainty over Jadeveon Clowney.
+As is clear now, it was obvious at that point to the team that Clowney wasn’t being overly receptive to the team’s initial offer.

 The cap number is the eighth-highest on the team in 2020 and the fourth-highest on defense behind linebackers Bobby Wagner ($14.7 million) and K.J.
 Wright ($10 million) and defensive tackle Jarran Reed ($9.3 million).